ropensci-archive/roweb2/content/blog/2019-05-14-nasapower.md

 want to know more about how to use the package, I encourage you to browse the vignette and other on-line documentation,
 <https://ropensci.github.io/nasapower/articles/nasapower.html>.

-### Acknowledgements

-I would like to thank the valuable comments from [Emerson Del Ponte](https://twitter.com/edelponte) and [Paul Melloy](https://twitter.com/PaulMelloy) on this blog post.

 ### References